User Report: How I got robbed with an OTC (Over The Counter) Trade

 That is why the movement of the cryptocurrency exchange market is unpredictable and the market often demonstrates an extreme rate of volatility.
 If the bitcoin exchange market only accounts for 25 percent of the actual volume of the dominant cryptocurrency, it is that much more difficult to find the cause of the movements of BTC and other cryptocurrencies which also follow the movement of bitcoin.

 OTC trading has a major role in the cryptocurrency market and many traders are aware of that fact.
 More and more traders use the OTC every day, there are also those who are restricted or limited to trade due to national regulations of cryptocurrency trading.
 Not just the big players, but also regular traders, who see the OTC trading as a good opportunity to purchase a coin/token for a slightly better-fixed price, try it.
-Which means there are smaller sums involved in separate trades, less experienced traders and limited regulations.
-So this becomes as an El Dorado found again for all the scammer, thieves, and opportunists.
+This means there are smaller sums involved in separate trades, less experienced traders, and limited regulations.
+So this becomes an El Dorado found again for all the scammer, thieves, and opportunists.

 There are many paths you can take to make an OTC trade but there are also many wrong turnings.
-You can do the OTC trade on ATM machine, you can find a broker (which can be quite expensive), cryptocurrency exchange OTC platforms or chat rooms.
-Many regular traders use chat rooms to discuss different projects, prices, trading techniques and other stuff regarding cryptocurrency market and trading.
+You can do the OTC trade on the ATM machine, you can find a broker (which can be quite expensive), cryptocurrency exchange OTC platforms or chat rooms.
+Many regular traders use chat rooms to discuss different projects, prices, trading techniques, and other stuff regarding the cryptocurrency market and trading.
 Telegram and Discord are two of the most popular chat rooms in a crypto scene.
 They are used by traders and different projects who can join or create specific groups.
-Such groups are also created and used for the OTC trading.
-Chatrooms OTC groups have almost no regulations and legal criterions.
+Such groups are also created and used for OTC trading.
+Chatrooms' OTC groups have almost no regulations and legal criteria.
 They are managed by administrators who usually offer escrow service in exchange for a fee as well.
 The reputation of the OTC group and administrators are probably the best indicators if one should choose to make a trade and trust the escrow provided.
 Some groups also offer whitelisting and KYC from both parties and escrow to make sure that you know with whom you will make a deal.

 This way of trading can be used for all cryptocurrencies or some tokens that are not officially available on the market.
 People even sell the ICO (Initial Coin Offering) allocations that are hard to get.